 The takeaway

-The headline EV fuel savings are real but get eroded by faster depreciation and higher insurance.
-At 2026 prices, an EV is a modest financial win for most drivers with home charging — not the dramatic savings either side of the culture war claims.
-The variables that actually drive the answer are your electricity price, your miles per year, and whether you have home charging.
-Get those right and the total-cost-of-ownership math falls out one way or the other.
+The headline EV fuel savings are real but continue to be eroded by faster depreciation, higher insurance, and — in many states — rising electricity costs.
+At mid-2026 prices, an EV is a modest financial win for most drivers with home charging, but not the dramatic savings either side of the culture war claims.
+The variables that actually drive the answer are your electricity rate, your annual mileage, and whether you have reliable home charging.
+Get those three right and the total-cost-of-ownership math falls out clearly one way or the other.